 The Shih Tzu

-The Shih Tzu’s name derives from “Shih-Tzu Kou,” which translates to mean “lion dog” – a name that aptly describes the facial features of this royal dog and that links the breed to Buddhist lore.
+The Shih Tzu’s name derives from “Shih-Tzu Kou,” which means “lion dog” – a word that aptly describes the facial features of this royal dog and that links the breed to Buddhist lore.
 So prized was the little lion dog as a royal guardian that anyone caught with one risked execution.

 The Shih Tzu is a guardian breed that long served as a companion for royals.
 Since the focus was on appearance when developing this breed, the Shih Tzu is much less suited to physical activities like swimming.